rust-lang/book/nostarch/chapter08.md

 there's no built-in macro to construct them, for example.

 Just like vectors, hash maps store their data on the heap.
-This `HashMap` has keys of type `i32` and values of type `&str`.
+This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are
-homogenous: all of the keys must have the same type, and all of the values must have the same type.
+homogeneous: all of the keys must have the same type, and all of the values must have the same type.

 Another way of constructing a hash map is by using the `collect` method on a